 - Recruitment cost (if you're using an agency to find a nanny)

 - Nanny Salary (hours required, experience, live-in or live-out, number of children to be cared for, sharing a nanny with another family)

 - Additional Responsibilities

 - Employee's National Insurance & Tax Contribution

 - Pension (Employer Contribution) minimum of 3% of monthly salary (subject to change)

 - Real time information (RTI) compliant Pay As You Earn (PAYE) payroll system to make sure you’re fulfilling your legal obligations and making payroll filings with HM Revenue & Customs (HMRC)

 - Other Costs (if applicable): Nanny's travel costs, associated medical and travel insurance, and provide adequate food and water for every mealtime, unless alternative arrangements are agreed otherwise and set out in the Contract of Employment; AND For live-in positions, the nanny’s property, contents and any other items of value need to be insured for the duration of the nanny’s employment.
 AND Car insurance and/or parking permit.

 Nanny agency or not

-It's possible to source an individual to work for your family entirely on your own steam, either directly trawling through an online social media platform or registering with an online service who'll use an algorithm to present a filtered list of candidates who're looking for your type of vacancy.
+It's entirely possible to source an individual to work for your family just on your own steam, if you have time, either by directly trawling through an online social media platform or registering with an online service who use an algorithm to present you with a filtered list of candidates who're looking for your type of vacancy.